Introduction #

 To construct the above select Group from the block editor, and then layout options, which are from left to right, Group within a container, Stack or Row, the latter two are subsets of the group feature, and it is possible to switch between them with ease from the settings toolbar.

-In this example, the container option was selected, and the block editor was used to enter content, which is shown in the layout tab:
+In this example, the container option was selected, and the block editor was used to enter content, which is shown in the layout tab.
+Finally a background colour and a border were added to the first column.

 Row and Stacks #

 The Row block and the Stack block option allow the page author to insert multiple blocks across a row (or vertically with the Stack block) which are spaced evenly.
-The Row block permits the addition of various elements on the same line identical to columns.
+The Row block allows the addition of various elements on the same line identical to columns.
 An example of a stack and row structure is shown below:

 In the Stack (top) example, the stack background is coloured, with one of the paragraph blocks left with a white background.
 In the Row (bottom) example, the backgrounds of all elements have been set to a different colour.